Medieinstitutet/login-page-cathywiden/checklist.md

 new user registration

+// [ ] separate registration and login.
+No auto log-in [x] do not allow to register new user with existing username [x] if username already exists, redirect to login page OR ask for new username [x] e.g. janne6 is allowed to register
-[x] error message if no password is entered
+[x] error message if any field is left empty
+[x] error message if passwords do not match
 [?] new user's logged-in status saved in localStorage [ ] new user should be persistent (added to JSON permanently) ?
+(Is this at all possible with LS?)

 other